LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 5. In the **New Transport rule** wizard that appears, under **Set rule conditions** enter **Project Falcon** in the **Name** field.

-6. In the **Apply this rule if** drop down menu, select **The subject or body**.
+6. In the **Apply this rule if** drop-down menu, select **The subject or body**.

-     A new drop down menu will be displayed on the right.
-From this drop down, select **Subject or body includes any of these words.**
+     A new drop-down menu will be displayed on the right.
+From this drop-down, select **Subject or body includes any of these words.**

 7. In the **specify words or phrases** window that appears, enter **Project Falcon** in the text field and then select **Add**.